Ascariasis: Others

 Ascaris have an aversion to some general anesthetics and may exit the body, sometimes through the mouth, when an infected individual is put under general anesthesia.

 Cause

 Transmission

-The source of infection is from objects which have been contaminated with fecal matter containing eggs.
+The source of infection is from objects contaminated with fecal matter containing eggs.
 Ingestion of infective eggs from soil contaminated with human feces or contaminated vegetables and water is the primary route of infection.
-Infectious eggs may occur on other objects such as hands, money and furniture.
+Infectious eggs may occur on objects such as hands, money, and furniture.
 Transmission from human to human by direct contact is impossible.

-Transmission comes through municipal recycling of wastewater into crop fields.
+Transmission comes through municipal recycled wastewater into crop fields.
 This is quite common in emerging industrial economies and poses serious risks for local crop sales and exports of contaminated vegetables.
 A 1986 outbreak of ascariasis in Italy was traced to irresponsible wastewater recycling used to grow Balkan vegetable exports.

 The number of ova (eggs) in sewage or in crops that were irrigated with raw or partially treated sewage, is a measure of the degree of ascariasis incidence.
 For example: